Three homological invariants under cleft extensions

 \item[(3)] $A$ is derived-infinite.

-Here, an algebra $\mathit{\Lambda}$ is said to be {\it derived-finite} if the number of indecomposable objects in its bounded derived category $\mathbf{D}^b(\modcat \mathit{\Lambda})$ is finite (up to isomorphisms and shifts).
-Then an algebra $\mathit{\Lambda}$ is said to be {\it derived-infinite} if it does not derived-finite.
+An algebra $\Lambda$ is called {\bf derived-finite} if the number of indecomposable objects in its bounded derived category $\mathbf{D}^b(\Lambda)$ is finite (up to isomorphisms and shifts).
+Then an algebra $\Lambda$ is called {\bf derived-infinite} if it does not derived-finite.

-Notice that the bound quiver $(Q,I)$ of $A$ has a hereditary subquiver of Euclid type $\widetilde{\mathbb{A}}$ which is naturally induced by the band $s = a_{\Up}b_{\Up}c_{\Up}c_{\Down}^{-1}b_{\Down}^{-1}a_{\Down}^{-1}$, and the number of clockwise arrows equals to that of anti-clockwise arrows, then $A$ is derived-infinite (indeed, it is strongly derived-unbounded, the definition of strongly derived-unbounded can be found in reference \cite[Definition 5]{ZH2016}).
+Note that the bound quiver $(Q,I)$ of $A$ has a hereditary subquiver of Euclid type $\widetilde{\mathbb{A}}$ which is naturally induced by the band $s = a_{\Up}b_{\Up}c_{\Up}c_{\Down}^{-1}b_{\Down}^{-1}a_{\Down}^{-1}$, and the number of clockwise arrows equals to that of anti-clockwise arrows, then $A$ is derived-infinite (indeed, it is strongly derived-unbounded, the definition of strongly derived-unbounded can be found in reference \cite[Definition 5]{ZH2016}).

 \item[(4)] $\Gamma$ is derived-finite.